tesfamic/CarND-Vehicle-Detection/writeup.md

 #### 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (somewhat wobbly or unstable bounding boxes are ok as long as you are identifying the vehicles most of the time with minimal false positives.)

-> Here's a [project_video_out](./video_out.avi).
+> Here's a [project_video_out](./output_video.avi).
 In this video there are about 6 false positives and few misses.

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 > I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.
+The code blocks can be found in the `common_functions.py` file starting from line #38.
+The functions are called (used) in the `extraction_functions.py` file, `predict_vehicle()` function line #166.
+A threshold of 5 counts is used to minimize false positives.

 > Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

-### Here are five frames and their corresponding heatmaps:
+#### Here are five frames and their corresponding heatmaps:
 >
   ![alt text][frame_heatmap_1]
   ![alt text][frame_heatmap_2]